Star and Garter

 Location

 Pall Mall in the Eighteenth Century – St James Palace is on the right of the picture.
-The Star and Garter would have been about 100 yards away, on the right on of the road disappearing into the distance,
+The Star and Garter would have been about 100 yards away, on the right of the road disappearing into the distance,

 The location of the cricketing Star and Garter is not known with absolute certainty.
 That is because were two taverns on Pall Mall that bore this name.
 One was a modest Inn on the north side of the street, on the site of the present No. 44 Pall Mall, opposite to Schomberg House.
 The other Star and Garter stood on the south side of Pall Mall, numbered 94-95, and was altogether a grander establishment, famous for its fine claret and exclusive dining rooms.
 There is widespread agreement that this is the tavern we are interested in – we are fortunate in having a drawing by John Coney in 1796 of its outward appearance (relevant buildings underlined in red):